nmayorov/nmayorov.github.io/content/posts/ins_error_equations.md

 The equations was written as if using true values of the variables to compute its coefficients.
 In practice estimated values (as only available) are used for that, it doesn't violate the validity of the equations to the first order in the errors.
-However it might create consistency and false observability issues in estimation algorithms and some special care must be taken in practical systems.
+However it might create consistency issues in estimation algorithms and some special care must be taken in practical systems.

+For example when $V^n = 0$ then the small velocity error condition $\Delta V \ll V^n$ doesn't hold.
+It means that we must assure that zero velocity is substituted in error propagation and measurements model coefficients in this case.
+The problematic term in the modified $\phi$-angle error model is $V^n \times \phi$ in the position error equation.
+We must assure that zero velocity is substituted in it to avoid creating false coupling between position and attitude error terms.

 As for the model selection, the modified $\phi$-angle error model seems to be the most advantageous due to its useful conceptual and practical properties described above.